Luzkan/smells/content/smells/obscured-intent.md

       year: 2008
       authors:
         - Robert C. Martin
-      name: "Clean Code: A Handbook of Agile Software Craftsmanship"
+      name: 'Clean Code: A Handbook of Agile Software Craftsmanship'
-      type: "book"
+      type: 'book'
       href:
-        isbn_13: "978-0132350884"
+        isbn_13: '978-0132350884'
-        isbn_10: "9780132350884"
+        isbn_10: '0132350882'
 ---

 ## Obscured Intent

-The [Obscured Intent](./obscured-intent.md) Code Smell, initially proposed by Robert Martin in _"Clean Code"_ [[37](#sources)]), is cross-smelly with other smells in the **Obfuscators** category.
+The [Obscured Intent](./obscured-intent.md) Code Smell, initially proposed by Robert Martin in _"Clean Code"_ [[1](#sources)], is cross-smelly with other smells in the **Obfuscators** category.
 When [Uncommunicative Names](./uncommunicative-name.md)/[Numbers](./magic-number.md) are placed within a [Vertically Separated Space](./vertical-separation.md) hiding an [Imperative Loop](./imperative-loops.md) with a ["What" Comment](./what-comment.md) explanation on top of that, then the [Obscured Intent](./obscured-intent.md) is going to be caught quite easily by intuition or by metrics of other smells.

-The code should be as expressive as possible [[1](#sources)]).
+The code should be as expressive as possible [[1](#sources)].
 Robert Martin gives an example of an utterly unreadable [overtime function](#Obscured-Intent) noting that even if the code is small and compact, it may still be tragic.
 In this case, correcting the [Uncommunicative Names](./uncommunicative-name.md)/[Numbers](./magic-number.md) would probably do the trick to make that snippet of code much more fragrant.

 There is a famous real-world example of an Obscured Intent.
 In the _Quake 3: Arena_ [fast inverse square root](#example-1), the problem is with the [Uncommunicative Naming](./uncommunicative-name.md), ["What" Comments](./what-comment.md), [Dead Code](./dead-code.md), and [Magic Numbers](./magic-number.md).
 I will also point out that games have a slightly different specificity for their industry.
 Usually, the code out there is very confusing, and priorities are not put on things such as reusability, so there is a lot to explore.